spotify/apollo/apollo-entity/README.md

 * `asyncResponse(E.class[, R.class])` middleware : `EntityAsyncResponseHandler<E, R>`
   - `CompletionStage<Response<R>> handler(E)`

-For all of the above, if the reply entity type `R` is omitted it will be set to the same as `E`.
+For all of the above, if the reply entity type `R.class` is omitted it will be set to the same as `E.class`.

 On top of these, there's also just a serializing middleware for handlers that do not take a request entity as an input.